Block Paving Driveway Cost

 Cost of Block Paving on an Existing Drive

-You can lay block paving over an existing driveway, including concrete and tarmac.
-Before you start, check your current driveway is even, has no large crack, holes or chips in it.
+Before you start, check your current driveway is even, has no large cracks, holes or chips in it.
 If it’s in a bad state, it’ll be best to dig it up and start afresh.

 Paving over a concrete driveway can cause issues with drainage.
 You’ll need to ensure that it’s sloped first, so there’s no flooding or puddling.
 Because concrete doesn’t allow any movement, your new paved driveway may undulate and crack.